-- 62.1 This may occur when the Board of Examiners takes a decision in principle but needs confirmation or further information, or when the Board, or Special Circumstances Committee considers the possible outcomes and authorises the Convener, once relevant information is known, to apply the appropriate option.
-Convener's Action may also be appropriate when the decision to be made follows an existing precedent. - 62.2 Decisions made by Convener's Action should be recorded and reported to the relevant Board or Committee.
+- 65.1 This may occur when the Board of Examiners takes a decision in principle but needs confirmation or further information, or when the Board, or Special Circumstances Committee considers the possible outcomes and authorises the Convener, once relevant information is known, to apply the appropriate option.
+Convener's Action may also be appropriate when the decision to be made follows an existing precedent. - 65.2 Decisions made by Convener's Action should be recorded and reported to the relevant Board or Committee.

-Regulation 63 Failure to complete all the assessment requirements of a degree programme
+Regulation 66 Failure to complete all the assessment requirements of a degree programme

 When a student fails to complete all the assessment requirements of a degree programme the Board of Examiners or Undergraduate Progression Board will investigate the case.
-If there is no satisfactory reason then taught assessment regulation 61 on unsatisfactory progress applies.
-If the Board of Examiners of Undergraduate Progression Board is given satisfactory evidence that the performance of a student has been affected for reasons of illness, accident or other circumstances beyond the student's control they decide which option to pursue.
+If there is no satisfactory reason then taught assessment regulation 64 on unsatisfactory progress applies.
+If the Special Circumstances Committee for the relevant Board of Examiners (including Progression Boards) is given sufficient evidence that the performance of a student has been affected for reasons of illness, accident or other circumstances beyond the student's control, the University's Special Circumstances Policy applies.